 - You'll need access to a computer with reliable internet (high-speed internet access is recommended)·

-- Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Firefox or Internet Explorer.
+- Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Chrome, Firefox or Safari.
 Software specific to your course or program may also be required.

 - You'll access the online portion of the class through Moodle, Lane's learning management system.
 Learn more about Moodle by exploring Moodle Help for Students.
 Log in as a guest if you're not already enrolled in a Moodle course.